Driving in Prague and the Czech Republic

 Having been driving in and out of Prague and the Czech Republic since 1996 I’ve amassed quite a lot of experience in handling driving conditions here.
 This is a comprehensive page about all aspects of driving and what to watch out for.

 If you intend staying less than 60 days here you do not need any special driving licence but, over 60 days and you may need an International Driving Permit (IDP) available from most driving organisations (England – AA, RAC.
 United States, AAA) or in the English case you can also get it at the ferry ports on departure.
 Note that you must also carry your regular licence as well and commercial traffic requires the IDP at all times.
-If you are insured for driving in Europe then you should be OK here but, it maybe worth enquiring with your insurance company as some impose limitations for entering Czech, Slovakia, Poland and Hungary because of the perceived increase in risk of theft.
+If you are insured for driving in Europe then you should be OK here but, it maybe worth inquiring with your insurance company as some impose limitations for entering Czech, Slovakia, Poland and Hungary because of the perceived increase in risk of theft.
 Long term or permanent residents may have to surrender their driving licence for a Czech replacement.
-Obviously some people attach more worth to an EU licence and it has been known for people to request a replacement for a lost EU licence and then finding the original again, they were able to keep their new EU licence and get the Czech replacement with the original “lost” licence.
+Obviously some people attach more worth to a British licence and it has been known for people to request a replacement for a lost British licence and then finding the original again, they were able to keep their new British licence and get the Czech replacement with the original “lost” licence.

 Zero Tolerance for Drinking and Driving